 Quick video by Dr Tash: Using An OPK

-Some women may experience slight spotting due to a drop of estrogen before ovulation.
+Some women may experience slight spotting due to a drop of estrogen at the time of ovulation.
+The drop in estrogen causes the endometrium (uterus lining) to decrease a little, causing slight spotting known as ovulation bledding.
 Learn more about spotting due to ovulation.

-Research has shown that women experience an increase in sexual desire when they are most fertile.
+Several studies have found that women experience an increase in sexual desire when they are most fertile, around the time of ovulation.

 Hormone levels in a woman’s body can influence a heightened sense of smell, taste or vision around ovulation time.